GingerDev0/Grok/README.md

 ## License

-This project is licensed under the GPL-3.0 license.
+This project is licensed under the GPL-3.0 license & The MIT License.